-During the verification process, sometimes you might be asked to take a live video selfie (a photo of your face) to submit along with your documents.
-This article includes how to submit a selfie to ID.me.
+During the verification process, you may be asked to take a live video selfie to submit along with your documents.
+This article explains how to submit a selfie to ID.me and what to do if your selfie gets rejected.

 If you do not have access to a smartphone to take a selfie, you can also take a selfie using a computer's webcam.
-For more information, visit How do I take a selfie using a webcam?
+For more information, visit Taking a selfie with a computer and webcam

 Take a selfie